About meltdowns: autistic children and teenagers

 After a meltdown: what to do

 Immediately after a meltdown, your child might feel embarrassed or exhausted.
-If your child can have time, space and a calming and familiar activity to do, it can help them to recover.
+Time, space and a calming and familiar activity can help your child recover.

 For example, your child could read a book, touch a sensory object, spend some time with the family pet or play their favourite music.